 - On the next screen, tap the “Edit” option in the top left corner.

-If you’re familiar with Screen Time settings, go to Content & Privacy Restrictions > iTunes & App Store Purchases > Installing Apps > Don’t Allow.
+- If you’re familiar with Screen Time settings, go to the Settings app > Screen Time > Content & Privacy Restrictions > iTunes & App Store Purchases > Installing Apps > Don’t Allow.

-If you’re not familiar with Screen Time settings, follow the steps in How do I set up Screen Time on iOS 14?.
-Feel free to contact Customer Support for assistance.
+- If you’re unfamiliar with Screen Time settings, read How do I set up Screen Time on iOS 15? and turn “Installing Apps” off.